 In the 1940s, there was a radio sitcom titled "Life With Luigi".
 This fellow Luigi was a recent immigrant to the US from Italy.
 Every single time this Luigi character encountered a Latin motto of any sort, he accepted without question the translation given by his local uneducated lout.
 Not once did it occur to him to ponder, "Gee, those Latin words are suspiciously similar to Italian words with which I am familiar, and they do not mean what he claims."
 As an Italian, he's probably a Catholic (and a Pre-Vatican II Catholic at that), which should make him more familiar with Latin itself than the average American.

-Adventures in Odyssey: The entire sports competition in the episode: "Connie Goes To Camp", first was the archery tournament, the boys win, but it was because Jimmy Barcley distracted Robyn Jacobs ("Hey, Robyn!
-You've got mud on your new t-shirt!") casing her to flub her shot.
-Instead of having her try again, or disqualifying Jimmy, everyone just goes through with it, the only thing anyone says is, from the boys' coach is that it was unsportsmanlike.
+Adventures in Odyssey: The entire sports competition in the episode "Connie Goes To Camp"; first was the archery tournament, the boys win, but it was because Jimmy Barcley distracted Robyn Jacobs ("Hey, Robyn!
+You've got mud on your new t-shirt!") causing her to flub her shot.
+Instead of having her try again, or disqualifying Jimmy, everyone just goes through with it; the only thing anyone says, from the boys' coach, is that it was unsportsmanlike.
 Then there was the canoe competition, where the boys forget to tie their canoe from the dock, while the girls row to the finish.
 Do they demand a retry?
 Nope!
 They just go on to the last activity, an "Egg-In-The-Hat" relay race.
 (Which makes no sense, how does that even work?
 The hats are worn upside down?
 What hat can you wear upside down without it falling off??)
-The boys and the girls eggs all break, and what happens?
+The boys and the girls' eggs all break, and what happens?
 "Nobody wins the competition between the boys and the girls!"
 Ok, you have got to be freaking kidding me, what person would end a game with a tie without a tiebreaker?
 That just blows my mind.

 Mitos Y Leyendas, a Chilean card game that used to be fairly popular, pitted, as its name says, creatures and heroes from different mythologies against each other, and, of course, the gods occupied the top tiers among each deck.
 Until the "Heroes" set, made to celebrate the country's bicentennial.
 Since it was based on the War of the Pacific, there wasn't too much to draw inspiration from, which lead to the wallbanger in question: They used the important historical figures as top tier cards.
 This, in other games, wouldn't be too bad, but here it brought Badass Normalto idiotic levels.
 Arturo Prat, a ship captain who performed a (pretty impressive, but still) Last Stand, could stand toe-to-toe against Zeus and Thor, and people who were otherwise colonels and lieutenants could curbstomp manticores and giants.
 I know it's not exactly bad to be proud of your heritage, but this is Author Appeal in a very bad sense.
 The company that made the cards folded shortly after, but not without producing the "Trincheras" set, based onWorld War One, which had even bigger problems.

 A good number of changes to the codices for Warhammer 40,000 as written by Matt Ward.
-Basically, he destroyed 4 editions worth of fluff to make what amounts to a fan fiction the official canon of the series.
+Basically, he destroyed 4 editions worth of fluff to make what amounts to propaganda (if you're feeling forgiving) or fan fiction (if you're not) into the official canon of the series.
 Besides him is C. S. Goto, an author who writes a fair number of the official novels.
 Mainly, Goto is hated for his unhealthy fascination with Eldar and use of Artistic License - Physics, while Ward is hated for making his ownUltramarine army the pinnacle of what a Space Marine should strive for.
-Ward's one saving grace is that he helped rebalance the game mechanics some, but destroyed the storyline in a single massive Fan Wank.
+Ward's one saving grace is that he helped re-balance the game mechanics some, but destroyed the storyline in a single massive Fan Wank.
 Whether it's actually all that bad is highly subjective, but generally falls in the "don't care for it" to "HERESY! *BANG*" range for fan attitudes.

 In-universe, about half the Eldar's plans cause anyone with a lick of common sense to seek a brick wall to slam into.
 Even granted their belief that any other race is impossibly beneath them, their impossibly convoluted schemes are more shocking when they DO work out than when they fail spectacularly.
 For instance, we have the hook "Our Farseer has fortold that an expedition from this human world will end up waking a dormant Necron tomb world in the outer edge of their system."
 Common sense plan: "Drop subtle hints and/or blatantly tell the humans that there's something of unimaginable horror on that world, the type of thing that if even LOOKED AT would have the entire Inquisition burning the subsector to the ground and then burning the ground."
 Typical Eldar plan: "Use psychic powers to invoke mass riots amongst the populace to grind production to a halt.
 This eventually makes them an easy target for a passing Ork Waaagh, and if the Orks attack they can't be defeated so the humans fall back and dig in to the only world in the system they have left, which is the Necron tomb world...
 Oops."

 Ladies and gentlemen, the Pyrovore.
 Widely considered to be the worst unit in the history of the game, the Pyrovore sports a downright bizarre set of stats and abilities that leave it suitable for no combat roles whatsoever, leaving many to wonder what the writers were smoking when they made it.
+It also debatable breaks the basic motivations of the Tyranids - to eat everything - by burning enemies instead of the more typical dissolving acid spray.
 At least the model looks cool...

 The New World of Darkness has the book Second Sight, which is pretty good as a whole (particularly its Thaumaturgy chapter).
 Sadly, its presentation of Psychic Powers is terrible.
 The premise is that psychics are real, but Science Is Wrong and scientific scrutiny makes them harder to use.
 Not only does this go harshly against the pro-science stance of the rest of the NWOD, but the book sinks so low as to present Uri Geller - a Phony Psychic maligned by the rest of the self-claimed psychics - as a real psychic whose powers were dampened when they exposed him!